Uninvited Guests: Common UK Weeds

 Stopping charlock from taking over

-Regular mowing or cutting before charlock begins to seed can limit its spread while pulling out by hand is effective for smaller infestations.
+Regular mowing or cutting before charlocks begin to seed can limit their spread, while pulling out by hand is effective for smaller infestations.

 Rosebay willowherb